bisonactual/GRBLHAL-Sim/README.md

+This simulator is built for the rapid development of [Flexisender](https://github.com/bisonactual/Flexisender2).
+You can use it alongside flexisender to run a simulated env. stdin is available, so you can simulate physical triggers which show up in Flexisender.
+You can also use it to test any other sender.

+Connection is only over websocket.
+Web stack is not simulated, it's just existent to connect.

+Currently has a hard build of the dev branch atc plugin from expatria included.
+You can rapidly add and test your small plugins by pushing them to the rapid plugin builder - it recompiles to add your plugin on the fly.
+I use this on WSL in windows, but it should work on windows/linux.
+Give it to a clanker and it'll sort out minor issues.

+SD Card is mounted in /build/sdcard and provides 1gb for various shenanigans.
+EEPROM is where the 'hardware memory' lives.

+Clanker output below :)

 # grblHAL FlexiHAL Simulator

 A cross-platform simulator for CNC controllers running [grblHAL](https://github.com/grblHAL) firmware.
 Compiles the real grblHAL core with a virtual HAL driver that emulates the [Expatria FlexiHAL](https://github.com/Expatria-Technologies/Flexi-HAL) controller.